Blog

 Conclusions

 Thanks to the analysis of the powder packing dynamic α performed by the GranuPack, the evolution of caking with the Time of Storage can be measured.
-The cell of the GranuPack can be removed from the instrument and can be placed in various conditions (humidity, temperature, pressure on the top of the powder column) during different Times of Storage which allows a wide but easy investigation of the effect of conditioning parameters on caking.
+The cell of the GranuPack can be removed from the instrument and can be placed in various conditions (humidity, temperature, pressure on the top of the powder column) during different Times of Storage.
+This allows a wide and easy investigation of the effect of conditioning parameters on caking.
 Applying steps (1)-(5) by varying these parameters will path the way of caking investigation with a repeatable and accurate method.

 LEARN MORE ABOUT THE GRANUPACK